rushikeshchopaderc/SoliditySmartContracts/README.md

 - A Solidity struct is defined like Person public pat= Person({favourite_num:7, name: 'Pat'}).
 A vyper struct is defined like pat: public(Person) = (7, 'Pat')
 - Global variables in solidity are same as that of environment variable in vyper and have same names, msg.sender, msg.value, block.number, tx.origin, tx.gasprice, msg.data etc.
 - For conditional operations, solidity provides a 'require' method whereas vyper provides assert statements.
+- Interfaces automatically generate the ABI of the contract in solidity as well as vyper.
+- Constructors in Solidity are declared with 'construstor{}' keyword wherease in vyper they are defined using "__init__()" keyword.